vran-dev/obsidian-contribution-graph/README_ADVANCED.md

 ```

-### Create a week track graph at recent time periods
+## Create a week track graph at relative time periods

-fixed dates, you can also use the days attribute to generate a chart of recent dates
+fixed dates, you can also use the days attribute to generate a chart of relative dates

-- week track graph in the lastest 365 days
+### Week track graph in the lastest 365 days

 ![Alt text](attachment/advance-5.png)